kunstmusik/libsyi/README.md

 * waveseq.udo - Wave sequencing oscillator in the spirit of Korg Wavestation
 * adsr140.udo - Gated, Retriggerable envelope generator based on Doepfer A-140 module
 * ringmod.udo - Implementation of Julian Parker's digital model of a Ring Modulator
-* gatesig.udo - Generates a unipolar rectangular signal suitable for use as an audio-rate gate signal
+* unirect.udo - Generates a unipolar rectangular signal suitable for use as an audio-rate gate signal